Software Development is creating and maintaining the apps, software and websites that you access from your phone, computer or tablet.

 Ferris at SMC students can pay three years at SMC’s low tuition and only one year of Ferris tuition.
 Plus, out-of-state Ferris Statewide students pay in-state tuition.
 Check it out!

-View the course plan for the Associate in Applied Science in Application Development degree at Southwestern Michigan College.
+View the course plan for the Associate in Applied Science in Software Development degree at Southwestern Michigan College.